timcraft/markababy/README.md

 end
 ```

-Use `Markababy.capture` if you want to capture the output as a string
+Use `Markababy.capture` instead of `Markababy.markup` if you want to capture
-instead of printing it to `$stdout`.
+the output as a string instead of printing it to STDOUT.

 Rails template usage